MicrosoftDocs/SupportArticles-docs/support/mem/intune/assign-password-setting-android-fully-managed.md

 ## Behavior if the profile is assigned before enrollment

 If the profile is assigned before the device is enrolled, the password settings are applied at the initial state of device setup.
-Therefore, you are prompted to set a password, as shown in the following screenshot.
+Therefore, you are prompted to set a password, as shown in the following screenshot:

 :::image type="content" source="media/assign-password-setting-android-fully-managed/set-passcode.png" alt-text="Set a screen lock":::